theGreatWhiteShark/climex/README.md

 If you are at the very beginning of your analysis or still in search of a vast data base to perform your analysis on, I recommend you to check out the [dwd2r](https://github.com/theGreatWhiteShark/dwd2r) package.
-It is capable to format and save the data in lists of *xts* class objects and thus in the format most natural to work with in the context of the **climex** package.
+It is capable of formatting and saving the station data provided by the German weather service (DWD) in lists of *xts* class objects and thus in the format most natural to work with in the context of the **climex** package.